wendmiller/homework_help/README.md

 to get help with my homework

-This home requires several preset gif buttons using api on giphy.
+This homework requires several preset gif buttons using api on giphy.

 Needs to have the ability to pause each gif.